 Recently, I was invited to answer the question “How do I remove Blu-ray region code from a Blu-ray disc?” on Quora.
-Similar to DVDs, Blu-ray disc also has region coding but there are just three regions for Blu-ray.
-However, as for the question, to be honest, it is NOT possible to do to so since the Blu-ray disc is read-only.
+Similar to DVDs, Blu-ray disc also has region coding, but there are just three regions for Blu-ray.
+However, as for the question, to be honest, it is NOT possible to do so since the Blu-ray disc is read-only.

 Workaround 1: Make a Backup

 To copy a Blu-ray to another Blu-ray, make sure the Blu-ray drive is selected as the output.
-To make an ISO of region-code removed Blu-ray, save as ISO here:
+To make an ISO of region-code removed Blu-ray, save it as ISO here:

 Workaround 2: Rip Blu-ray to MP4 MKV for Playback on Any Media Player

-MakeMKV is free while in beta, removing the Blu-ray region code, and saving your Blu-ray directly to MKV without re-encoding.
-Super fast!
+MakeMKV is free while in beta, removing the Blu-ray region code and saving your Blu-ray directly to MKV without re-encoding.
+Superfast!

 You are able to get a free beta key here every two months, and if you find MakeMKV is your very solution for removing Blu-ray region code for you.
 You can support it here: